yellobyte/SoapESP32/README.md

 - Downloading big files/reading streams: Files with reported size bigger than 4.2GB (SIZE_MAX) will be shown in browse results but an attempt to download them with *readStart()/read()/readEnd()* will fail.
 If you want to download them or read endless streams you will have to do it outside this library in your own code.

 - IP & port for file download can be different from the media server's IP & port!
-So always evaluate *downloadIp* & *downloadPort* in media server objects returned by *browseServer()* when a download is intended.
+So always evaluate *downloadIp* & *downloadPort* in media server items returned by *browseServer()* when a download is intended.

 If you run into trouble with your particular DLNA media server or NAS, increase `CORE_DEBUG_LEVEL` and it gives you an indication where the problem is.
 Tracing the communication with Wireshark can help as well.

 ### :mag_right: Browsing directories
 Starting point for a browse request is usually the servers root directory.
 This is easily accomplished by calling **browseServer(srv, "0", result_list)** with unsigned integer value *srv* representing the server number in the server list required with seekServer() as already shown above, the C string *"0"* representing the servers root directory and *result_list* representing the pointer to the list which will keep any browse results.
-This list can be empty, contain only directories, only media items or a mix of both.
+This list can be empty, contain objects like directories, media items or even a mix of both.
 Have a look at the provided examples [BrowseRoot.ino](https://github.com/yellobyte/SoapESP32/blob/main/examples/BrowseRoot_WiFi/BrowseRoot_WiFi.ino) or [BrowseRecursively.ino](https://github.com/yellobyte/SoapESP32/blob/main/examples/BrowseRecursively_WiFi/BrowseRecursively_WiFi.ino) and their respective [log](https://github.com/yellobyte/SoapESP32/tree/main/doc/Logfiles) files.

 Let's assume *seekServer()* has found only one media server in the local network then *browseServer(0, "0", result_list)* will return its root content.
 It might look like this: